pawelwalat/OracleTaskManager/README.md

 2.1.
 Tables

 TASKMANAGER_INSTANCES - Instances of Taskmanager executions.
-Taskmanager is executing tasks from last instance, old instances are keept for evidence.
+Taskmanager is executing tasks from last instance, old instances are kept for evidence.
 TASKMANAGER_TASKDEFS - List of task definitions, base on this definition new tasks are added when instance is created with the API.
 TASKMANAGER_TASKS - List of all tasks, for all instances.
 Each task can be in status NEW, PROCESSING, COMPLETED or ERROR.
 TASKMANAGER_LOGS - Logs from taskmanager executions.